Kihumba/private-/lv/D1-Php/04 - Callbacks and Closures/README.md

-# Module 4: Callbacks and Closures
+# Outcome 4 - Callbacks and Closures

 ## Skill Description
 A person with this skill can effectively implement both callbacks and closures in PHP program, and can explain how they work with anonymous functions.